Family hopes 'lessons are learned' after inmate killed himself in prison

 A jury at Oxford Coroner Court found that nothing more could have been done by officers and health care workers at the North Oxfordshire prison to prevent inmate Gareth Edwards' death in December 2015.

-But his family say he struggled to overcome a ‘troubled’ life of drink and drugs and hope other people in the same position will get more help in future.
+But his family say he struggled to overcome a ‘troubled’ life of drink and depression and hope other people in the same position will get more help in future.

 Mr Edwards family said: “The death of our son has been the greatest shock to our family and friends.
 Nothing prepares you for the news that you elder son has died.